 Now there are more than 1800 cryptocurrencies , and a whole new alternative financial ecosystem has been established.

-While cryptocurrencies are getting most of the attention, the underlying technology in the form of blockchain technology has more potential than ”just” being the foundation for cryptocurrencies.
+While cryptocurrencies are getting most of the attention, the underlying technology has more potential than ”just” being the foundation for cryptocurrencies.

 Not only cryptocurrencies

-For instance, there’s a number of companies that are exploring how to use blockchain technology to improve various industries’ supply chain , and it has even been suggested that blockchain can save democracy (It can’t.
+For instance, there’s a number of companies that are exploring how to use it to improve various industries’ supply chain , and it has even been suggested that blockchain can save democracy (It can’t.
 If the problem is political a technological fix can’t solve it).

 Blockchain is a distributed database which uses cryptography or, as Microsoft describes it, “a shared, secure ledger of transactions distributed among a network of computers, rather than resting with a single provider”.
-Microsoft has been involved with blockchain for technology many years and launched its blockchain initiative back in 2015 .
+Microsoft has been involved in this technology for technology many years and launched its blockchain initiative back in 2015 .

 Microsoft pushing blockchain technology

-In the last couple of years, Microsoft has further enhanced its involvement in blockchain technology, and the company is often mentioned as one of the most important companies when it comes to building and experimenting with blockchain technology .
+In the last couple of years, Microsoft has further enhanced its involvement, and the company is often mentioned as one of the most important companies when it comes to building and experimenting with blockchain technology .